Thing (The Addams Family): In The Addams Family media

 In the musical, Thing only appears in the beginning when he opens the curtain.
 He is played by a member of the ensemble.
 In the tour version, Pugsley carries Thing on a pillow at Wednesday and Lucas's wedding while Thing holds the ring.

 Thing appears in the 2019 animated film as a disembodied hand wearing a watch with an eye on it in some scenes; he is also shown to have a foot fetish.
 Thing also appears in the 2021 animated film sequel with a fingerless leather glove, again wearing a watch with an eye, which is used at various times to express Thing's feelings, such as indicating exasperation with an eye roll.

 Thing appears in the 2022 live-action Netflix original series Wednesday, portrayed by Victor Dorobantu.
 Makeup was used to enhance Thing's appearance with stitches and marks.
 During filming, Dorobantu would be hidden while wearing a blue suit.
 Thing's language was made up on the day of filming.
 A stand-in hand was used instead of Dorobantu for certain takes.
 After each take, CGI was added to Thing and editors removed Dorobantu's body and created a skin to cover the top of Thing's wrist.
 Gomez puts him in charge of watching over Wednesday while she attends Nevermore Academy only for Wednesday to force him to help her with solving the mysteries of the school and the town of Jericho.
 Thing also befriended the werewolf student Enid Sinclair.
-In the final episode of season two, it is revealed that Thing is the severed right hand of Isaac Night, a student killed in self-defense by Morticia and Gomez when they were children; "Thing" being an anagram of "Night".
-Thing was briefly reattached to Isaac Night's zombie form until Thing broke free from his control during the final battle and killed Isaac by removing his mechanical heart.
+In the final episode of season two, it is revealed that Thing is the severed right hand of Isaac Night, a student killed in self-defense by Morticia and Gomez when they were children; "Thing" was an anagram of "Night", and it is speculated that Thing is the manifestation of all that was good in Isaac before he became corrupted.
+Thing was briefly reattached to Isaac Night's zombie form until Thing broke free from his control during the final battle, urged on by the Addams' assertions that Thing is part of their family rather than part of Isaac, and killed Isaac by removing his mechanical heart.